 WAYS YOU CAN HELP YOUR CHILD DEAL WITH THE STRESS AND ANXIETY OF GOING BACK TO SCHOOL:

 Be prepared.
-Getting your kids ready to go back to school may take a lot of work.
+Getting your kids ready to go back to school may take a some work.
+The following are some neuroscience based suggestions for helping you and your kids decrease anxiety.

 Breathe: Breathe in like you’re smelling a flower, breathe out like you’re blowing to cool off a cup of hot cocoa with marshmallows.
 A longer out-breath than in-breath turns off the part of our brain that makes us anxious and worried – the fight/flight system.
 We can then turn on the part of our brain that calms and relaxes – the rest and repair system or parasympathetic system.